How to become a special educational needs (SEN) teaching assistant

 - applying directly

-You can do a college qualification to help you get started, for example:
+You could do a college qualification to help you get started, for example:

 - Level 2 and 3 Certificate in Supporting Teaching and Learning in Schools